Shin-pete/IEEE-FRAUD-DETECTION-CHALLENGE/README.md

 Methodology:

-We first begin by gathering up our data [Here](https://www.kaggle.com/c/ieee-fraud-detection/data)
+We first begin by gathering up our data [here](https://www.kaggle.com/c/ieee-fraud-detection/data)

-Upon Examination we learned many interesting things like the fact that .mail and .gmail when used as primary and secondary email addresses together, represented a large percentage of fraudulent transactions.
+Upon examination we learned many interesting things like the fact that .mail and .gmail when used as primary and secondary email addresses together, represented a large percentage of fraudulent transactions.
 We learned similar things about android devices.
-Some of the data is anonymized and doesn't offer up much in the way of information at face value, however going back and visualizing it might prove to be a useful intevention.
+Some of the data is anonymized and doesn't offer up much in the way of information at face value, however going back and visualizing it might prove to be a useful intervention.

 We then attempted a variety of modeling techniques, the one in the notebook is a LIGHT-GBM model and our hyperparameters were tuned by gridsearch already.

+Results:

-Results: The model has an AUC-ROC score of .9073..
+The model has an AUC-ROC score of .9073.
+We successfully predicting very large percentage of the fraudulent activity without compromising performance on non fraud cases too much.

 ![Celebration_gif](https://acegif.com/wp-content/uploads/funny-celebrate-40.gif)

+Conclusion:

-Conclusion: While some good work has been done on this model, it can be further improved by doing further analysis on the anonymized features as well as gaining a deeper understanding of Fraudulent transactions in the first place.
+While some good work has been done on this model, it can be further improved by doing further analysis on the anonymized features as well as gaining a deeper understanding of fraudulent transactions in the first place.